benlau6/benlau6.github.io/src/content/notes/the-nature-of-code.md

 ---
-title: Reading and Implementation of The Nature of Code by Daniel Shiffman
+title: The Nature of Code by Daniel Shiffman
 publishDate: 2024-09-20
 ---

-# Reading and Implementation of The Nature of Code by Daniel Shiffman
+# The Nature of Code by Daniel Shiffman

 ## Particle Systems